The generalized stochastic preference choice model: The GSP choice model

+Since the likelihood of selecting camera 2 increased from 50\% to 57\% when the choice set was enlarged from $\{1,2\}$ to $\{1,2,3\}$, the experiment violates regularity.

-Next, we show that these results can be explained \emph{exactly} with a generalized stochastic preference model that has only four consumer types as shown in Table \ref{simonson_tversky_example_cameras_solution}.
+Next, we show that these results can be explained \emph{exactly} with a GSP model that has only four consumer types, shown in Table \ref{simonson_tversky_example_cameras_solution}.

-The first three consumer types of this GSP are rational, whereas the fourth type (which has a probability of 0.28), is irrational.
-In particular, this type has the preference list (3,2,1) but will select the \emph{second} alternative (if it exists) after removing from the sequence (3,2,1) the alternatives not present in the choice set.
-As one can see, if the expensive MAXXUM 7000i camera is on the choice set, this consumer type will select the MAXXUM 3000i (if available).
-In the case the choice set is composed of only the X-370 (alternative 1) and the MAXXUM 3000i (alternative 2), the consumer will select the X-370.
+The first three consumer types are standard, whereas the fourth type is non-standard.
+In particular, this type has the ordering $\bell = (3,2,1)$ which corresponds to a ranking of the cameras in decreasing order of prices.
+Consequently, when all cameras are offered, this consumer type will choose the MAXXUM 3000i (camera 2), whereas when only cameras 1 and 2 are offered, the type chooses the X-370 model (camera 1).
+This behavior precisely captures the compromise effect since the type chooses the camera with the intermediate price when presented with all the three cameras.

-For illustration, we calculate $\mathcal{P}(2,\{1,2\})$ and $\mathcal{P}(2,\{1,2,3\})$ using the proposed GSP model to show that it coincides with the experimental results.
-Following the same logic, one can recover the remaining market shares from the experiment under both conditions.
+It can be shown that the GSP model in Table~\ref{simonson_tversky_example_cameras_solution} generates the same choice probabilities as observed in the experiment.
+For illustration, we calculate the choice probabilities $\mathcal{P}(2,\{1,2\})$ and $\mathcal{P}(2,\{1,2,3\})$ and show that they coincide with the experimental results.
+The remaining observations can be verified by following the same procedure.
+From Definition~\ref{def:gsp_prob_fn}, it follows that

-Observe that by adding alternative 3 to the choice set, the probability of choosing alternative 2 increased by 7 percent.
-This is the result of gaining consumer type 4 (28 percent) and losing consumer type 3 (21 percent) who now prefer to choose alternative 3.
+Note that by adding the most expensive camera (alternative 3) to the choice set, the probability of choosing alternative 2 increased by 7\%.
+This is the result of gaining consumer type 4 (with proportion 28\%) and losing consumer type 3 (with proportion 21\%) which now chooses alternative 3. \Halmos \endproof We highlight that the above result differentiates the GSP model from a majority of choice models in extant literature that go beyond the SP class.
+In Appendix~\ref{sec:more_regularity_violations}, we provide additional examples of choice experiments exhibiting regularity violations---including the well-documented {\em attraction or decoy effect}~\citep{huber1982adding,simonson1989choice,simonson1992choice}---that can be explained by the GSP model.